 User registration and management: Users must be able to register accounts, log in, and manage their account information, use password recovery, reset forgotten passwords, and manage their payment methods using the system.

 Security and privacy: By implementing data protection measure the system must build privacy and security in order to assure customer confidence.

+Manage Wishlist: Users will be able to add products to their Wishlist and buy or remove what they want.

+Email Notifications: When the user’s order have been shipped, cancelled, delivered or expired, they get reminders or notifications about it.

 External Actor Descriptions